Add a new data node on the access node to be used by distributed

 error or a notice depending on the value of

 For security purposes, only superusers or users with necessary privileges can add data nodes (see below for details).
 When adding a data node, the access node also tries to connect to the data node and therefore needs a way to authenticate with it.
 TimescaleDB currently supports several different such authentication methods for flexibility (including trust, user mappings, password, and certificate methods).
-Please refer to [Setting up Multi-Node TimescaleDB][multinode] for more information about node-to-node authentication.
+Refer to Setting up Multi-Node TimescaleDB for more information about node-to-node authentication.

 bootstrap is false, the function attempts to bootstrap